henrikmidtiby/CropRowDetector/documentation/development.md

 Development uses pre-commit for code linting and formatting.
 To setup development with pre-commit follow these steps after cloning the repository:

-1. Create a virtual environment with python 3.10:
+1. Create a virtual environment with python 3.10 or newer:

 ```
 python3.10 -m venv venv